-Cannabis is the beloved variety of cannabis sativa which has earned many nicknames over the years, like marijuana, Mary Jane, pot, and weed.
-What makes cannabis so sought-after is the abundance of the THC cannabinoid present in the leaves and buds of the plant.
-THC is the psychoactive component of weed that produces the feeling of being “high”.
-Oil made from cannabis, sometimes called THC oil or marijuana oil, will contain high levels of THC, although concentrations will vary based on the strain, growing conditions and even individual differences in the plant.
+Cannabis is the beloved variety of Cannabis Sativa which has earned many nicknames over the years, like marijuana, Mary Jane, pot, and weed.
+The abundance of THC present in the leaves and buds of the plant is what makes cannabis so sought-after.
+THC is the psychoactive intoxicating component of weed that produces the euphoric feeling of being “high”.
+Oil made from this variety of cannabis, will contain high levels of THC, although concentrations may vary based on the strain, growing conditions and even individual differences in the plant.
 THC oil may also contain significant levels of CBD.
-Because THC is classified as a Schedule 1 drug, THC oil is illegal at the federal level in the United States.
+Because THC is classified as a Schedule 1 drug, THC oil is still illegal at the federal level in the United States.
 Only in states which have legalized marijuana, such as California and Colorado, is THC oil legal.

 While hemp may be less popular with some crowds, it definitely holds its own as a highly versatile and commercially-important plant.
 Industrially-grown hemp is used as a sustainable alternative to destructive industries, such as paper manufacturing (replacing the need to fell entire forests) and clothing production (since materials such as cotton are extremely chemical-intensive crops).

-Oils derived from the hemp plant will contain high levels of CBD, which is why these are sometimes called CBD oils.
-Because hemp naturally produces only trace amounts of THC, CBD oil will not produce psychoactive effects.
+Oils derived from the hemp plant may contain high levels of CBD., Because hemp naturally produces only trace amounts of THC, CBD oil will not produce intoxicating effects.
 Hemp has been legalized at the federal level, so any CBD oil derived from hemp plants will be legal, although the THC level in plants must remain below 0.3 percent.
-However, CBD oil derived from marijuana plants – even if it doesn’t contain THC – is still illegal.
+However, CBD oil derived from cannabis plants – even if it doesn’t contain THC – is still illegal.

-Hemp oil itself does not contain any cannabinoids whatsoever.
+Hemp oil itself does not contain any cannabinoids at all.
 Derived only from the seeds of the plant, hemp oil is a product widely available in grocery stores across the country.
-Hemp oil is considered a superfood, rich in omega-3 fatty acids and antioxidants, and can even be used as a nutritional supplement.
+Hemp oil is considered a superfood, rich in omega-3 fatty acids and antioxidants, and is often used as a nutritional supplement.

 Cannabis Oil Benefits

 There are many reasons to make cannabis oil on your own.
-There are many reported health benefits associated with cannabis oil rich in CBD, including resolving symptoms associated with Alzheimer’s and Parkinson’s diseases, depression, migraines and inflammation.
+There are many reported health benefits associated with cannabis oil rich in CBD, including helping symptoms associated with Alzheimer’s and Parkinson’s diseases, depression, migraines and inflammation.
 THC-heavy cannabis oil can be helpful in suppressing nausea and vomiting, particularly in regards to chemotherapy treatment.
-It’s also been linked to aiding glaucoma patients, and helping with low appetite (think: munchies).
+It’s also been linked to aiding glaucoma patients, and the famous munchies help with low appetite, think: munchies).